Hanuman: Ramayana

 Upon arriving, he discovered that there were many herbs along the mountainside, and did not want to take the wrong herb back.
 So instead, he grew to the size of a mountain, ripped the mountain from the Earth, and flew it back to the battle.
 A chunk of this mountain was said to have fallen down and the present day "Forts Purandar and Vajragad" are believed to be the fallen pieces.

-In the end, Rama revealed his divine powers as the incarnation of the God Vishnu, and slew Ravana and the rest of the demon army.
+In the end, Rama revealed his divine powers as the incarnation of the god Vishnu, and slew Ravana and the rest of the demon army.
 Finally, Rama returned to his home of Ayodhya to return to his place as king.
 After blessing all those who aided him in the battle with gifts, Rama gave Hanuman his gift, which Hanuman threw away.
 Many court officials, perplexed, were angered by this act.
 Hanuman replied that rather than needing a gift to remember Rama, he would always be in his heart.
 Some court officials, still upset, asked him for proof, and Hanuman tore open his chest, which had an image of Rama and Sita on his heart.

 Now proven as a true devotee, Rama cured him and blessed him with immortality, but Hanuman refused this and asked only for a place at Rama's feet to worship him.
 Touched, Rama blessed him with immortality anyway.
 Like Shesha Nag, Hanuman would live on after the kalpa (destruction of the universe).

 Mahabharata

 Bhima tries to lift Hanuman's tail.

 Centuries after the events of the Ramayana, and during the events of the Mahabharata, Hanuman becomes a nearly forgotten demigod living his life in a forest.
 After some time, his spiritual brother through the god Vayu, Bhima, passes through looking for flowers for his wife.
 Hanuman senses this and decides to teach him a lesson, as Bhima had been known to be boastful of his superhuman strength (at this point in time supernatural powers were much rarer than in the Ramayana but still seen in the Hindu epics).
 Bhima encountered Hanuman lying on the ground in the shape of a feeble old monkey.
 He asked Hanuman to move, but he would not.
 As stepping over an individual was considered extremely disrespectful in this time, Hanuman suggested lifting his tail up to create a passage.
-Bhima heartily accepted, but could not lift the tail to no avail.
+Bhima heartily accepted, but could not lift the tail.

 Bhima, humbled, realized that the frail monkey was some sort of deity, and asked him to reveal himself.
 Hanuman revealed himself, much to Bhima's surprise, and the brothers embraced.
 Hanuman prophesied that Bhima would soon be a part of a terrible war, and promised Bhima that he would sit on the flag of his brother Arjuna's chariot and shout a battle cry for Bhima that would weaken the hearts of his enemies.
 Content, Hanuman left his brother to his search.